For a healthy upgrade to regular French fries, try this recipe for homemade, oven baked sweet potato fries!

 I can guarantee that if you are ordering them at a restaurant or buying them from the store, the answer is almost always NO, they are not healthy!

-But the good news is that you can make your own HEALTHY sweet potato fries at home with very little effort!
+But the good news is that you can make your own HEALTHY sweet potato fries right at home with very little effort!

 How to Make Sweet Potato Fries from Scratch